Alima-T/fractol/README.md

 1. The Mandelbrot set is known for its stunning, self-similar shapes that reveal new details at every zoom level.
 2. The Julia set is a fractal with unique and complex patterns, each displaying infinite detail.

-In this project I used the MLX42 library (MiniLibX42), which I cloned and installed from this repository: codam-coding-college/MLX42 "https://github.com/codam-coding-college/MLX42
+In this project I used the MLX42 library, which I cloned and installed from this repository: codam-coding-college/MLX42 "https://github.com/codam-coding-college/MLX42